Skip to content

 3. High-level position of responsibility for sustainability?

-The company has an Environmental Management Officer who is the General Manager of the Sustainability Department.
+The company has a Managing Executive Officer and an Executive Officer who is in charge of the Sustainability Department.

 • Y